gbmhunter/blog/content/electronics/projects/columbus-radio/index.md

 My partner brought this lovely vintage, but worn valve-based radio an auction many years ago for NZ$5.
 Bargain!

-{{< img src="columbus-radio-010-original-front.jpg" width="535px" caption="The original front-panel of the Columbus radio."  >}}
+{{% figure src="columbus-radio-010-original-front.jpg" width="535px" caption="The original front-panel of the Columbus radio."  %}}

 Even though it was worn and torn, you could tell it had been beautifully made and with attention to detail.
 Different veneers were expertly crafted into each wooden face of the cabinet.
 The rear showed you the inner-workings, large valves, plate capacitors and pully systems!

-{{< img src="columbus-radio-020-original-radio-from-back.jpg" width="589px" caption="The original rear of the cabinet.
-Valves, air capacitors and pulley systems!"  >}}
+{{% figure src="columbus-radio-020-original-radio-from-back.jpg" width="589px" caption="The original rear of the cabinet.
+Valves, air capacitors and pulley systems!"  %}}

  The original electronics!

-{{< img src="columbus-radio-250-the-original-electronics-woah.jpg" width="763px" caption="The original electronics of the Columbus radio, housed in the underside of the metal case which sat in the radio cabinet."  >}}
+{{% figure src="columbus-radio-250-the-original-electronics-woah.jpg" width="763px" caption="The original electronics of the Columbus radio, housed in the underside of the metal case which sat in the radio cabinet."  %}}

 Woah!
 I had seen nothing like it before.
 I had heard of the style of **board-less circuit design** in where the components themselves supported one another, but only ever seen "new age" artistic examples of it (for instance a digital audio amplifier).
 And the component density was crazy!
 There were **bare wires** running past each over in free space with only mm's of clearance.
 Tabs had been added to the metal enclosure at frequent intervals around the outside to serve both as a grounding point and a mechanical support.

 Oh and don't forget the classic speaker...

-{{< img src="columbus-radio-040-original-speaker.jpg" width="706px" caption="The original Columbus radio speaker."  >}}
+{{% figure src="columbus-radio-040-original-speaker.jpg" width="706px" caption="The original Columbus radio speaker."  %}}

 UPDATE 2015-01-12: I found [this webpage](http://www.radio-restoration.com/Columbus.html) which describes the Columbus radio brand and it's origins.
 Based on this information, the radio was made in New Zealand sometime between 1937 and 1961.